DevMountain/Continuum/README.md

 * Apple-level privacy protection.
 * It comes with a wealth of good resources, from Apple Programming Guides, WWDC videos on cloudKit best practices, and documentation.

 All of these apps use cloudKit.
 Millions of users make use of these app every day.
-If you work hard this week to learn these covered concepts, you'll see it pay off in your capstones.
+Beyond this, the concepts you'll learn when working with CloudKit will apply to almost any backend you use throughout your career.

 ![](README/ECDA1D93-4180-43C0-AA46-DEFCDB644070.png)